by Les Grady, licensed professional engineer (retired)

 - The amount of CO2 that would be released by burning all fossil fuel reserves far exceeds the safe limits on emissions.
 The results of burning all fossil fuels would be disastrous.

-- About 80% of coal, 50% of gas, and 30% of oil reserves must be left in the ground to limit the temperature increase to 3.6°F.
+- About 89% of coal, 59% of natural gas, and 58% of oil reserves must be left in the ground to limit the temperature increase to 2.7°F.

 - Fossil fuel reserves are currently worth around $27 trillion.

-- The reserves would have no economic value if left in the ground.
+- The reserves would have no economic value if left in the ground and studies indicate that would cause large financial losses.

 - Fossil fuel companies and their investors are understandably reluctant to embrace the move to carbon-free energy sources.

-- How to move away from fossil fuels without damaging the global economy is a difficult challenge that must be solved quickly.
+- How to move away from fossil fuels without damaging the global economy is a difficult challenge that is undergoing extensive study.

 Lessening the effects of or adapting to climate change will require coordinated action by citizens, corporations, and governments all over the world.